rillonline/writing/kearsarge/kearsarge.md

 than was Adam Worth connected to the smuggling on Fair Haven and thus to the Solar League?

 I thought like most Ptolemy City residents that Adam Worth's business interests were solely focused on Hypatia.
 He owned hotels, bars, restaurants, casinos, that sort of thing.
 Now I wondered if he was involved in the Mark Antony Mines and the theft of the antonium.
+No wonder The Czarina was cautious.
+He could make things very difficult for her if he found out my source.
+And he could easily guess my source.

+We didn't stay much longer at Hey Diddle Diddle.
+It was getting late and we had a shuttle to catch.
+I thanked The Czarina and whispered in her ear before I left, "We'll be as discrete as we can.
+Call me if you suspect any trouble.
+Call me day or night."

+"I will, dear," The Czarina promised.

+Overstuffed with excellent, food, we made our way to the elevator, pausing to look up at the transparent dome over our heads.
+The stars shown brightly with no atmosphere to get in the way.

+"Is this what space looks like, way out between the stars?"
+Josh asked.

+"The interstellar ships don't go out into space between the stars," I said.
+"They go through the jump gates long before they get that far out."

+We missed several comings and goings of the elevator, just looking out into space.

+Star is out there somewhere, I thought.
+I wonder if I can see the stars, or the light from the stars, where Star is traveling.

+It was an odd thought.
+If Star were here, Star would point out the location, if not the actual stars, for a constellation the Pantherans call The Mother of Us All.
+Star believes The Mother of Us All protects Star on Star's travels.
+When I questioned Star about this, Star said the constellation was not the same as The Mother of Us All, just that the constellation of a mother Pantheran signified their contact with the divine.

+My thoughts were still on Captain Star Runner when we entered the elevator.
+Because the doors at the back of the elevator opened onto the foyer outside the airlock to the shuttle's parking area, we did not turn around to see Posthumous Patty and Dagger Dan step onto the elevator behind us.

+## Chapter 24

 When the elevator doors opened, the disembodied voice said, ""Thank you for visiting Over the Moon.
 Please proceed directly through the airlock